joker295/addressbook-cicd-project/README.md

 ====================
 This tutorial teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com). a fast read for learning how to get started - not an example on how application should be in the present repository. designed.
-Please note this example uses and requires Java and maven to be working..
+Please note this example uses and requires Java and maven and a web-server to be working in the repository.
 This a testing webhook in jenkins
 ![Addressbook Screenshot](addressbook_screenshot.png "Addressbook Screenshot") Running the example from the command lines is best example